 Your brothers and sisters are biologically the closest people to you.
-Often they become the people closest to you in adult life but this does not necessarily mean you will get on well during your teenage years.
+Often they become the people closest to you in adult life but this doesn’t necessarily mean that you’ll get on well during your teenage years.

-If they are close in age as well, you will be going through many of the same things at the same time.
-This can be helpful (you can learn from each other’s experience), but it can also be hard having two or more people living close to each other when they are both struggling with hormones, trying to develop their own identity and working out how they fit into the world.
+If they’re close in age as well, you’ll be going through many of the same things at the same time.
+This can be helpful (you can learn from each other’s experience), but it can also be hard having two or more people living close to each other when you’re both struggling with hormones, trying to develop your own identity, and working out how you fit into the world.

 These are some of the main issues you are likely to meet, with suggestions on making them better.

 It’s a human instinct to compare, and you generally have plenty of time and opportunity to compare yourself with your brothers and sisters.
 This is not helped if your parents, schoolteachers or other people are always making comparisons as well.